-Source: Capgemini Research Institute, Smart Cities Survey, April 2020 (n=689 citizens who have used smart city implementations in these civic services: Transport and utility, Health, public security, and sustainability. n=3516 citizens who have not used smart city implementation in any major civic service.
+Source: Capgemini Research Institute, Smart Cities Survey, April 2020 (n=689 citizens who have used smart city implementations in these civic services: Transport and mobility, health services, public security, and sustainability. n=3516 citizens who have not used smart city implementation in any major civic service.